Sanjida-a/EECS3311-Project/README.md

 Links to the UML Class Diagram and System Architecture are included in the Wiki.
 Other documentation such as the UpdatedPlan.txt, Peer Evaluation form and log.txt can be found in the "Iteration1 - Documentation" folder.

 To execute the program, ensure you have the latest version of Java.
-Download the Iteration1ExecutableDemo.jar file and run it from your system.
+Download the Iteration1ExecutableDemo.jar file and run it from your system (you can simply double-click on it).

 -------------------------------------------------------------------------------------------